 - Ergonomic Design: I certainly appreciated how modern and high-tech it looks.
 It has a cube-form measuring less than 4 inches thick on all sides.
 It has a color display that makes it look like a futuristic digital clock.
 It looks good, and this makes sense because you will be encouraged to put it on display, or to place it where you need it most to get the widest coverage.

 - Touchscreen Display: The display shows the date, day and time.
 Tap that home screen and you would see the amount of data you have received and sent.
-Another tap would bring out the IP addresses of the router and the WAN, and a summary of devices that are currently connected.
+Another tap would bring out the IP addresses of the WiFi router and the WAN, and a summary of devices that are currently connected.
 Tap the touchscreen twice and you would see a speed meter that tells you just how fast your Internet connection is.